achyutap/achyutap.github.io/_posts/2021-01-03-python-calculator-l-one.md

 * `window = tk.Tk()` : Inishalizes the window of tkinter.
 * `tk.mainloop()` : The event loop, it will create a window of tkinter and do like the stuff said before this loop.

-This is all in this blog.
+Thats all for this blog.
 In next blog on this section we are doing something for our calculator app.

-*If you want to see all blog posts on this section goto categories and open Calculator category in Tkinter category.*
+*If you want to see all blog posts on this section goto categories and open Calculator category in Tkinter category.*s